thaliaarchi/omniwsa/docs/dialects/wsf.md

   wsf-assemble, but rejected by whitespace-rs.
 - If the final line in the assembled program is not `jmp`, `jz`, `jn`, `ret`, or `end`, it exits with an error.
+- wsf uses a [fork](https://github.com/wspace/censoredusername-whitespacers) of
+  whitespace-rs, which changes it emit a positive sign for 0 and to exit with nonzero on error.

 ## Bugs in the assembler